scimad/cpp-ogl-cv/opengl/cherno-opengl/README.md

 * A vertex array object is created by default (so, a default VAO is bind to the current state.)in compatibility profile in OpenGL but not in core profile.

+## Renderer:
+* Takes a command and perform all related calls required for draw